Life is full of lessons.

 I wasn’t cool, but I wanted to be; and book nerds never won Prom Queen.

-As I’ve gotten older, I’ve learned reading is one of the only ways to introduce the mind to ideas and circumstances it’s never encountered.
+As I’ve gotten older, I’ve learned that reading is one of the few ways to introduce the mind to ideas and circumstances it’s never encountered.

 2. You do not think like who you want to become.

 I saw a survey by Crazy Egg that said 30 percent of people find more happiness in spending time with friends and family than anything else.

-Imagine how challenging it is to get an entire group of people to question their beliefs, than it is to move to an environment where the people are like-minded.
+Imagine how challenging it is to get an entire group of people to question their beliefs, then it is to move to an environment where the people are like-minded.

 4. Don’t spend time, invest it.

 Everyone seems to have the next great idea but rarely sees it through to fruition.

 We have pointless meetings with people we’ll never see again, and build ‘collaborative’ friendships just to avoid having to do the hardest work on our own.

 We could invest 4 or 5 years in our 20s and enjoy 20+ years of financial freedom later in life.

 5. Don’t talk badly about others.

 I find observing people and animals to be one of the most interesting experiences.

-Obsessing over Kimye, or talking about whether Kevin Hart cheated on his pregnant wife or not, isn’t getting you any closer to your dreams.
+Obsessing over Kimye, or talking about whether Kevin Hart cheated on his pregnant wife, isn’t getting you any closer to your dreams.